c12i/collinsmuriuki.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>
- I am a software developer from Nairobi, Kenya who enjoys writing programs and solving problems in the cleanest, most declarative and most testable way possible.
-Curiosity and the urge to understand the inner workings of any software I interact with are my main driving forces, therefore I am always in a perpetual loop of learning and trying out something new every day.
-I generally love tech, but at the moment, my primary interests lie in web technologies, distributed systems and cryptocurrencies.
+ I am a programmer from Nairobi, Kenya who enjoys writing code and solving complex problems.
+Curiosity and the urge to understand the inner workings of any software I interact with are my main driving forces, therefore I am a perpetual learner.
+My primary interests lie in programming languages,web technologies, distributed systems and cryptocurrencies.
 </p>

 <p>